1forh/forh-template/README.md

     <p>Price: {{price}}</p>
     {{/each}}

-##Build Directory - app_build
+##Build Directory - build/

-Running `npm start` starts a server at `http://localhost:4000` and serves static files from the `app_build` directory.
+Running `npm start` starts a server at `http://localhost:4000` and serves static files from the `build/` directory.
 These static files are semi-optimized while viewed on the server.

 ###Optimizations